 Who are the people that care for our living collections?
-How do they manage our aging tree population?
-Or use modern technology and machinery but still maintain our historic look and feel?
+How do they manage our ageing tree population?
+And how do they use modern technology and machinery but still maintain the gardens’ historical look and feel?
 Ever wondered when ornamental garden plants were first introduced to Australia?

-Sydney Living Museums’ gardening staff and curators would like to share with you what we observe and learn during our work in the gardens at SLM.
-From basic plant information, gardening techniques and tips, through historic versus contemporary understanding of gardens, to what’s currently in bloom at our sites, we have plenty of insights to share.
+Sydney Living Museums’ gardening staff and curators would like to share with you what we observe and learn in our work in the gardens here at SLM.
+In this blog you’ll discover a wealth of horticultural knowledge – from basic plant information and gardening techniques and tips, to historical versus contemporary understandings of gardens, and what’s currently in bloom at our sites!

 The SLM Gardens team consists of a Horticulture Coordinator and six Horticulturists with different experiences and backgrounds working together to display our gardens and grounds at their best year-round.
 This is a complex task, as our gardens are unique and sometimes challenging, particularly because the historical value of our landscapes is very high.
 For example, we have what we believe to be the oldest living European Olive tree (Olea europaea var. europaea) in Australia at John Macarthur’s Elizabeth Farm.
 All of our gardens require a high level of care to maintain the look and feel that the original occupants may have experienced.
 It is quite humbling to know that you play a part in maintaining and preserving such unique living history.